All your questions answered by the living wall experts

 5. All walls require a maintenance system to ensure that plants remain healthy and are replaced when required.

 How is a green façade / climber wall constructed?
-What is a living wall system?

 A green façade / climber wall requires: